dsdevries/coding-challange/README.md

 5) Make the selected video autoplay when a tile in the list is clicked.

+# Senior Role Requirements
-6) **If you are applying for a senior role**, refactor the app to use Redux instead of hooks for managing global state.
+The following tasks are required if you are applying for a senior role.

+1) Refactor the app to use Redux instead of hooks for managing global state.
 Make sure to enable Redux Dev Tools, too.

-Consider this an Extra Task if you aren't applying for a senior role.
+2) Write tests using the tool of your choice.

 # Extra Tasks (Complete any you can in the given time.)

-1) Write tests using the tool of your choice.
+1) Consider doing any of the senior role requirements, if you haven't already.

 2) Implement lazy loading, loading 5 videos at a time on scroll down in VideoList.